frank-sc/F3F-Tool-V2/README.md

 For generation 1 Jeti transmitters please use Version 1.x from repository [**F3F-Tool-V1**](https://github.com/frank-sc/F3F-Tool-V1)

 ## Program Installation
 For installation of a stable release please download the zip-file and the corresponding manual of the newest release from the [**releases-page**](https://github.com/frank-sc/F3F-Tool-V2/releases), download of the 'source code' packages is not necessary.
 Copy all files and directories into your 'apps' directory on the transmitter, as described in the manual.
-Then please follow the further steps in the [**F3F-Tool manual**](docs/F3F-Tool%20Manual.md) - now also available in german here [**F3F-Tool Anleitung**](docs/F3F-Tool%20Anleitung.md) .<br>
+Then please follow the further steps in the [**F3F-Tool manual**](docs/F3F-Tool%20Manual.md) - now also available in german here [**F3F-Tool Anleitung**](docs/F3F-Tool%20Anleitung.md) .<br><br>
-**Important: Please use newest Jeti Firmware (currently 5.06 LUA).
-Older Firmware Versions may cause problems!**
+**Important: Please use newest Jeti Firmware (currently 5.08 LUA).
+Older Firmware Versions may cause problems!
+Especially on DS12 we had problems during Installation process on Firmware 5.06**

-For installation of the current development version (HEAD) please refer to the [**wiki**](https://github.com/frank-sc/F3F-Tool-V2/wiki)
+Only for developers: If you want to install the current development version (HEAD) please refer to the [**wiki**](https://github.com/frank-sc/F3F-Tool-V2/wiki)

 ## Status
 The tool in Version 2.0 is functionally identical with V1.4 (in Repository [**F3F-Tool-V1**](https://github.com/frank-sc/F3F-Tool-V1), but memory optimization for Generation 1 transmitters was partly removed.
 Further development on this tool unfortunately can not be done for the old transmitters.